Quality cover provided by BeSmart

 While electricity costs more per unit than gas, it’s worth bearing in mind that we use much less electricity than gas.
 Electric boilers have one ace up their sleeve when compared to some gas boilers: since they only warm up water when it’s needed, their high efficiency is there by design, just like gas combi boilers.

 However, the average cost of running an electric boiler is still trumped by the low price of natural gas, making a gas boiler a better value overall.

-Our verdict is that electric boilers are only a good option if the following applies to you:
+Electric boilers are only a good option if the following applies to you:

 Boiler broken down?Read our guide to work out whether you should repair or replace your boiler

 A unit of gas in the UK is roughly three times cheaper than electricity, however, the average home uses three times more gas than electricity.

 Gas boilers work both for hot water and home heating by warming up water so that it can be pumped through a compatible heating system.
 For the most part, gas boilers are cheaper to run than electric, oil, or solid fuel boilers powered by wood, pellets or coal.